 A durable power of attorney for finances.
 Designate in this document an individual or advisor to make financial decisions on your behalf if you become incapacitated.
-The individual can sign checks if necessary and can be given access to your checking and investment accounts.
+The individual you designate can sign checks if necessary.
+Also can be given access to your checking and investment accounts.

 Medical directives.
 You name an individual to make health-care decisions for you in the event you become unable to make them yourself.